ja166667167/ntcuba-backend/README.md

-# ntcuba-backend
+# NTCUBA-Backend
 NTCUBA backend repo.
-It developed by python.
+It developed by python flask.